We're developing an app,

 Saliza is doing her PhD at the University of Kyoto.
 She is now researching the impact of ship noise on dolphins in her homeland, Malaysia.
 Her love for nature extends far beyond the oceans, as you will discover as she takes you through the forested trails of Fushimi Inari.

 Lee Xian Jie

 Born in Singapore, XJ came to Japan 7 years ago to read Political Science at Waseda University in Tokyo.
-Previously a documentary producer working on films for Al Jazeera English, he is now researching the Inari faith, learning to make tea, and filming a documentary about a kaiseki chef in Gion.
-He shares a love of ramen and onsen, but cannot survive a day without tea.
+Previously a documentary producer working on films for Al Jazeera English, he is now researching the Inari faith, learning to make tea, and creating tours for the new walking tour app we are developing.
+He shares a love of ramen and onsen but cannot survive a day without tea.

 Why "Craft Tabby"

 Craft Tabby is Kurafuto Tabi in Japanese.
 Which means “Crafting Journeys”.
 And that’s what do – we take curious travelers on journeys in and around Kyoto.
 Since we love tabby cats and tabi also sounds like tabby, we thought, “Why not?”